-In June 2017, AIAC and Innovation, Science and Economic Development Canada jointly released The State of the Aerospace Industry: 2017 Report, which contains updated data and analytics for the Canadian aerospace industry as of 2016.
+In November 2021, AIAC and Innovation, Science and Economic Development Canada jointly released The State of the Aerospace Industry: 2020 Report, which contains updated data and analytics for the Canadian aerospace industry as of 2019/2020.

 Canada’s Aerospace Industry

 All data is from 2020 unless otherwise stated.

 - In 2020, the Canadian aerospace industry contributed over $22B in GDP and close to 207,000 jobs to the Canadian economy

 - Between 2019 and 2020, the overall aerospace industry’s contribution to the Canadian economy decreased by $6.2B in GDP and 27,900 jobs

 - MRO accounted for close to 60% of the employment loss in the Canadian aerospace industry between 2019 and 2020

 Global Value Chain